20 most common paranoia symptoms

 People who are paranoid generally have an irrational mistrust of nearly everyone and everything.
 Every person they see is a suspect.
 They usually don't believe the things that people say, including the media, doctors, or friends and family.

 This mistrust can be so severe that they don't trust what is in their food and therefore don't eat.
 They may not trust the mailman or the grocery store clerk.
 They often don't trust banks or other financial institutions and have trouble trusting in situations where they have little control.

-Hypersensitivity to Perceived Persecution
+Hypersensitivity to perceived persecution

+Many people who live with paranoia have delusions of control.
+This means that they are certain that an outside source is controlling them.
+That source could be the government, aliens, ghosts, or demons.
 When delusions of control take hold, they feel that they cannot be held accountable for their actions.
 They also begin to suspect everyone of being in on the plot to control them, especially when those people deny that the control is taking place.

-This symptom is similar to hypersensitivity to persecution but is different because it means that the persecution the person fears is imaginary.
+This symptom is like hypersensitivity to persecution but is different because it means that the persecution the person fears is imaginary.
 Delusions of persecution occur when the individual is certain that they are being persecuted for something that either does not apply to them or is not typically a matter of persecution in society.

 This also refers to the idea that everyone is "out to get them."
 They may have delusions that they are being persecuted by the government because they are wanted for experiments or some knowledge that they are supposed to have.
 Or they could imagine they are being persecuted because they think they forgot to pay the bus fare.

 Delusions of reference refer to the belief that an insignificant object or situation was designed specifically for the individual.
 This can work either positively or negatively.
 They may believe that they are special because something was created just for them.
 Or they may feel that they are being attacked because the object or situation had a negative impact or outcome.